 4:00 p.m. – still only 165F inside – a temperature plateau caused by evaporative cooling.
 Your connective tissues, made of tough collagen, are beginning to break down into sweet, molten gelatin.
 You’re slowly losing your composure, and that’s a good thing.

-6:00 p.m. – 195F inside and you’re carefully removed from the smoker, wrapped in a few sheets of paper and stuffed in a warm cooler to rest with your friends.
+6:00 p.m. – 195F inside and you’re carefully removed from the smoker, wrapped in a few sheets of paper and stuffed in a warm cooler to hang out with your friends.

 7:00 p.m. – everybody loves you.
 Sure beats pulling a pig’s foreleg around a feedlot all day!